 The next generation of microbiome supplements may provide the answer.
+In collaboration with Seed.

 With the backing of major institutional investor groups and famous names like Jessica Biel, Cameron Diaz, Karlie Kloss, and Sophia Bush, Seed co-founders Raja Dhir and Ara Katz have put together a team of leading experts to create a clinical-trial-backed symbiotic (meaning prebiotic and probiotic) supplement.
 It’s revolutionary.
 On a call from her West Coast office, Katz—whose CV reads with an impressive co-founder and CMO role at the LVMH-backed marketplace Spring, and a title at the helm of BeachMint, where she launched six direct-to-consumer, celebrity-partnered subscription brands—explains Seed’s goal to provide precise, scientifically sound, and clear information on how beneficial microbes can really impact various aspects of the body.
 Here she debunks some of the biggest misconceptions we have about probiotics.